(originally posted 3/13/16)

 Or do you see a God who loves you THIS MUCH:

-God is not a nominal God and we are not called to be nominal Christians.
-We are called to take His love into a hurting and broken world without fear; knowing He goes before us.
+God is not a nominal God, and we are not called to be nominal Christians.
+Instead, we are called to take his love into a hurting and broken world without fear, knowing he goes before us.

 Are we in or out?
-(By the way, that confrontation I told you about never took place because I felt God’s gentle nudge to let go of the need to “fix” other people).
+(By the way, that confrontation I told you about never took place because I felt God’s gentle nudge to let go of the need to “fix” other people.
+And the angels rejoiced!).